 export a gif with the specified size.
 The recording will be scaled down to fit within this dimension, but will retain its original aspect ratio.
 Padding and a drop shadow are automatically added.
 The color set in the color well will be used to fill the background of the gif.

 If you'd like to share your designs to others that may not have Principle, you can export a standalone Mac app that anyone with a Mac can open.
 Note: Export for Mac runs on Mac computers, not iPhones.
 If you'd like to share you're design for iOS, see Running on Device.
 To export your design for Mac, go to File > Export for Mac.
-The resulting app can be emailed or shared however you'd like, though depending on how you share it, it may help to zip the app before uploading it to a file sharing service or emailing it.
+The resulting app can be shared however you'd like, though depending on how you share it, it may help to zip the app before uploading it to a file sharing service or emailing it.

 The people you send the app to may get a message saying it "can't be opened because it's from an unidentified developer".
 This is because it was created by you (the unidentified developer).
 Or on newer versions of macOS, it may not work and will not provide a warning at all.
-In either situation, others can open the app by control clicking the app icon, selecting open and then a dialog will appear allowing them to open your design.
+In either situation, others can open the app by control clicking the app icon and clicking "open".

 Principle Mirror for iOS can be used to view and share your designs on iOS.
 Download the Principle Mirror app onto your device and connect it to your computer's USB port.
 Principle for Mac and Principle Mirror will find each other automatically and the top-most Principle document will be sent to your device.
 In design reviews, press Cmd~ to quickly switch between open Principle documents and the iOS app will switch files as well.

 The design will continue to run even after disconnecting from USB, making it easy to show teammates.